 While having a mobile-friendly site hasn’t always been a reason for bad marks, more internet browsing is happening on phones.
 If your site isn’t mobile-friendly, you’ll need to look into your options to make it happen.
 At Junebug, when we launched our mobile-friendly site redesign, we witnessed organic traffic shoot through the roof almost immediately.
 Check whether your site is mobile-friendly on Google Webmaster Tools—seriously, this tool handles it all.

-7. Use Headings Properly
+7. Use Titles And Headings Properly

 After you’ve added at least 300 words to your posts, you’ll need to add headings and subheadings.
 These will help both the Google bots and your readers figure out what you’re writing about.
 Use as many “H2” or “Heading 2s” as you need to break up your post into sections.
 “H3″ or Heading 3s” should be used sparingly in support of your H2s.